Ethan-Zheng136/Map-Uncertainty-for-Trajectory-Prediction/README.md

 # Delving into Mapping Uncertainty for Mapless Trajectory Prediction
-This repository contains the official implementation of [Accelerating Online Mapping and Behavior Prediction via Direct BEV Feature Attention](https://arxiv.org/abs/2407.06683) published in ECCV 2024.
+This repository contains the official implementation of [Delving into Mapping Uncertainty for Mapless Trajectory Prediction] published in IROS 2025.

 ![](assets/flowchart.png)